 their websites for a price or offers you the chance to plead your case to them, do not accept it.

-unlisted numbers, and pressing *59 will keep a log in the phone company computers in case you need to call the police later.
+sted numbers, and pressing *59 will keep a log in the phone company computers in case you need to call the police later.
+Also

-Also, in most cases you can record phone conversations; recording laws require only the consent of one party to record a
+, in most cases you can record phone conversations; recording laws require only the consent of one party to record a convers

-conversation.
+ation.
 Thus, you are one of the two parties in a phone conversation.
-I actually used my camcorder to tape a
+I actually used my camcorder to tape a conversation in a

 - You can also take legal action- civil or criminal.
 Civil litigation can be expensive but in many cases, civil litigation may be